ataiva-software/kontainers/README.md

 ## 📄 License

 Kontainers is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the MIT file for details.

 ## 🤝 Contributing